LNshuti/environmental-impact-driving/README.md

 -------------------------------
 **Source:** *https://theatlas.com/charts/HkTy5aw5G*

+A simple plot shows that the growth in vehicle ownership in Rwanda follows a linear trend line.
+Assuming the data is reliable, we can easily make predictions about future ownership.
+This goes with the assumption that the trend continues in the future.
+We will relax this assumption later.

 #### References:

 **Jitendra Bajpai and Jonathan Bower (2020)** A road map for e-mobility transition in Rwanda (Policy brief 200018).